-- Floors must be made of a material that can be easily cleaned and disinfected. - Storage cabinets must be closable. - If UV lights are installed in the room, they should be programmed to turn off when room is occupied/in use. - All tissue culture rooms must be separated from the corridor or adjoining lab by a door. - Hand washing sink with eyewash is available inside the tissue culture room. - Piped services: Vacuum, compressed air, no fan coils in tissue culture room. - HVAC Requirement: Ventilation system provides an inward flow of air without recirculation to spaces outside of the laboratory. - Tissue Culture rooms designated BSL-2+ (e.g., Virology) (in consultation with end user and EHS) should have a visual monitoring device installed (e.g., Magnahelic gauge) that confirms directional airflow is provided at the laboratory entry.
+- Floors must be made of a material that can be easily cleaned and disinfected. - Cabinets must be closable. - UV lights are not permitted. - All tissue culture rooms must be separated from the corridor or lab by a door and have a hand washing sink with eyewash available inside the room. - Piped services: Vacuum, compressed air, no fan coils in tissue culture room. - HVAC Requirement: Relative pressure- Negative to corridor.

-13.1.6 Biohazardous and Medical Waste
+13.1.5 Biohazardous and Medical Waste

 - Sufficient floor space must be allocated to store biohazardous waste within secondary containers near the entry doorway and alcove. - A method for decontaminating laboratory wastes (e.g., autoclave) must be evaluated for all laboratory facilities.
-EHS and the user group must be consulted in determining the specific decontamination needs of lab users.
+EHS and the user group must be consulted in determining the specific decontamination needs for lab users.

-13.1.7 Laboratory Sinks
+13.1.6 Laboratory Sinks